TensorFlow Quantum: A Software Framework for Quantum Machine Learning: Software Architecture Building Blocks

-With the given quantum circuit fused into the minimal number of two-qubit gates, we need simulators optimized for applying $4\times4$ matrices to state vectors.
-TFQ offers three instruction set tiers, each taking advantage of increasingly modern CPU commands for increasing simulation speed.
-The simulators are adaptive to the user's available hardware.
-The first tier is a general simulator designed to work on any CPU architecture.
-The next is the SSE2 instruction set \cite{sse2}, and the fastest uses the modern AVX2 instruction set \cite{avx2}.
-These three available instruction sets, combined with the fusing algorithm discussed above, ensures users have maximal performance when running algorithms in simulation.
+With the given quantum circuit fused into the minimal number of up to $F$-qubit gates, we need simulators optimized for applying up to $2^F\times2^F$ matrices to state vectors.
+TFQ will adapt to the user's available hardware.
+For CPU based simulations, SSE2 instruction set \cite{sse2} and AVX2 + AVX512 instruction sets \cite{avx2} will be detected and used to increase performance.
+If a compatible CUDA GPU is detected TFQ will be able to switch to GPU based simulation as well.
 The next section illustrates this power with benchmarks comparing the performance of TFQ to the performance of parallelized Cirq running in simulation mode.
-In the future, we hope to expand the range of custom simulation hardware supported to include GPU and TPU integration.
+In the future, we hope to expand the range of custom simulation hardware supported to include TPU integration.